Abdirahmanjabdi/CN5006-Web-App-/README.md

-this for CN5006 everything from week 1 to 6 is here
+This is week 1 introduction to javaScript